-What do we mean by high quality replication?
+What do we mean by high quality (high power) replication?

 In brief: A good-faith, high-power attempt to reproduce a previously-observed finding.